Zahra-Zainab/Zahra-Zainab/README.md

 Hey there!
 I'm **Zahra Zainab**, a curious and creative technophile with a sharp eye for detail and a deep love for building functional, user-friendly, and beautifully designed digital products.

-- Frontend Developer with a knack for responsive design and accessibility
+- **Frontend Developer** with a knack for responsive design and accessibility
-- Passionate Web Designer—turning ideas into clean, modern UI/UX
+- Passionate **Web Designer**—turning ideas into clean, modern UI/UX
 - Exploring the world of **Data Analytics** with Python & visualization tools
 - Problem-solver, fast-learner, and always hungry to improve